 Why is death so often depicted by the colour blue in classical art?
 Why not black or grey?

 I watched this documentary some time back.
 It perfectly summed up how my job makes use of me.
 It was about a brothel, somewhere in Nevada, USA.
 I’m not saying that these women loved what they were doing, but they seemed somehow resigned to lending their bodies to some unrefined truck driver who’d come in for a quick fuck.
-What really freaked them out was to spend a night with this creepy guy called Humping Hank.
+What really freaked them out was to spend a night with As of late, loads of gaming clients supposedly have been encountering the “NVIDIA Installer fizzled” mistake or “NVIDIA Installer can’t proceed” after move up to Windows.
+In the event that you are additionally having the nvidia driver failed, take the accompanying techniques to determine the issue.this creepy guy called Humping Hank.
 The name was ironic, because he didn’t fuck them.
 That was the whole point.
 He bought the G-F-E, or girlfriend experience.
 Humping Hank only wanted long, long nights together.
 They’d watch TV, eat popcorn, laugh, kiss and hug.